-1 INTRODUCTION
+1. INTRODUCTION

-1.1 Purpose and scope
+1.1.
+Purpose and scope

 These are the reliability standard implementation guidelines (RSIG or Guidelines) made under clause 3.9.3D of the National Electricity Rules (NER).
-They outline current processes that evaluate the market against the reliability standard.
+They outline current processes that evaluate the market against the reliability standard and the interim reliability measure.